What To Do When You Can’t Afford A Vacation

-Let’s get down to brass tacks – you want to know how to travel when you don’t have an extra pile of cash sitting around.
+Let's get down to brass tacks - you want to what to do when you can't afford a vacation.

 Remember that vacation is a mindset.
 If you've read my personality style series, you know that I can come across very...direct.
 I'm not trying to just be harsh.
 This is a topic I am so passionate about, and although I can write a book in a nice way, cramming it all into a blog post means I need to get to the point quickly!